fieldtrip/website/development/guideline/code.md

     datastructure.aaa = 2-D array
     datastructure.aaadimord = ‘xxx_yyy’
-    datastructure.xxx = scalar vector or cell array that describes the 1st dimension datastructure.yyy = scalar vector or cell array that describes the 2st dimension
+    datastructure.xxx = scalar vector or cell-array that describes the 1st dimension datastructure.yyy = scalar vector or cell-array that describes the 2st dimension

 This can be extended like